INDIA: Minimal Changes Under PM Modi

 - This pattern of erosion of IP rights and the absence of transparency in policy making impacts every creative and innovative industry, both within and outside of India’s borders.

-The Global Intellectual Property Center (GIPC) leads a broad-based IP industry coalition that seeks to strengthen the protection and enforcement of IP in India.
+The Global Innovation Policy Center (GIPC) leads a broad-based IP industry coalition that seeks to strengthen the protection and enforcement of IP in India.
 The GIPC works with both the Government of India and United States Government to foster relationships, open dialogue and provide the necessary tools and education to promote IP rights in India.

 - GIPC Testimony on India Trade Barriers Before U.S. International Trade Commission (January 31, 2014/February 12, 2014)